aiven/devportal/docs/products/redis/get-started.rst

 * :doc:`Memory usage, on-disk persistence and replication in Aiven for Redis <concepts/memory-usage>`.

   See how Aiven for Redis solves the challenges related to high memory usage and high change rate.

+* :doc:`Estimate maximum number of connections in Aiven for Redis <howto/estimate-max-number-of-connections>`.

+  Learn how estimate the max number of simultaneous connections in Aiven for Redis service.